 - the care label says to sponge wash it and hang dry. but I have used a washer and dryer every week to wash it for the past 3 months and it’s still as good as new.

-The weighted vest helps with sensory overload, calming and staying focused.
+The weighted vests are autism sensory products that help with sensory overload, calming and staying focused.
 Of all the pressure and compression items this one is quite expensive.
 I guess it’s because it can be used as a weighted vest.
 Since the weights can be removed it can also work just the same as a compression vest.
 It still has the same benefits as the pressure vest, but this one provides more sensory input.
 You can notice a change in behavior as soon as you finish putting it on the child.

-Ok, I understand that the list seems to have a lot of weighted items.
+Ok, I understand that the list seems to have a lot of weighted autism sensory products.
 But I promise I’m getting to the last one.
 If your child is sensory seeking you will definitely find yourself; shopping for a lot of weighted products.
 Right now I’m looking for weighted pants to deal with other sensory issues.
 But that’s a story for another day.
 Now weighted blankets and weighted lap pads have the same function.
 It’s just that the lap pad is portable and easier to carry around and use when sitting.
+You can also get a weighted stuffed animal instead.
 The lap pad is the school’s favorite because it helps my son stay calm and focused.
 Most importantly it helps him to sit for longer periods of time on his desk.
 It’s easy care as you can machine wash it and tumble dry on low heat.

 However one of the downsides of these two weighted blankets is that the weights cannot be removed you will have to make sure that the blankets are dry at all times.
 The other thing is that weighted blankets can be too warm to use for the summer season.
 In those hot humid times I just use the compression sheet on it’s own.